divanvisagie/bemp/README.md

 # bemp
 Bert Embedded Meaning Print

-Searth through the files on your drive based on their meaning, basically a semantic grep
+Search through the files on your drive based on their meaning, basically a semantic grep

 ```sh
 Usage: bemp [OPTIONS]